-C4 has been shown to outperform all existing techniques, in terms of compression efficiency, especially under limited decoder buffer size, as required for hardware implementation [1].
-The two most competitive among the existing techniques have been shown to be ZIP and BZIP2.
-ZIP is an implementation of the LZ77 compression [6] method used in a variety of compression programs such as pkzip, zip, gzip, and WinZip.
-The ZIP algorithm treats the input as a generic stream of bytes, and it takes advantage of repetitions in the byte stream to compress the data.
-BZIP2 is an implementation of the Burrows-Wheeler Transform (BWT) [15].
-The BZIP2 algorithm also treats the input as a generic stream of bytes, but it uses a technique called block-sorting to permute a sequence of bytes to make it easier to compress.
+C4 has been shown to outperform all existing techniques, in terms of compression efficiency, especially under limited decoder buffer size, as required for hardware implementation.1 The two most competitive among the existing techniques have been shown to be ZIP and BZIP2.
+ZIP is an implementation of the LZ77 compression14 method used in a variety of compression programs, such as pkzip, zip, gzip, and WinZip.
+The ZIP algorithm treats the input as a generic stream of bytes and takes advantage of repetitions in the byte stream to compress the data.
+BZIP2 is an implementation of the Burrows-Wheeler transform (BWT).15 The BZIP2 algorithm also treats the input as a generic stream of bytes but uses a technique called block sorting to permute a sequence of bytes to make it easier to compress.

-In this paper, we show compression efficiency results of Block C4 and competing techniques such as ZIP and BZIP2 for the Poly, Active, Contact, Metal1, Via1, and Metal2 layers of a complete industry 65 nm layout.
-While our past work has focused on characterizing the compression efficiency of C4 and Block C4 on samples of a variety of industrial layouts, there has been no full chip performance characterization of these algorithms.
-Specifically, we re-examine the comparison between Block C4, ZIP, and BZIP2, only this time, statistics are presented for a full production industry microprocessing chip, rather than individual images sampled here and there across a chip.
+In this paper, we show compression efficiency results of Block C4 and competing techniques, such as ZIP and BZIP2, for the Poly, Active, Contact, Metal1, Via1, and Metal2 layers of a complete industry 65-nm layout.
+Although our past work has focused on characterizing the compression efficiency of C4 and Block C4 on samples of a variety of industrial layouts, there has been no full chip performance characterization of these algorithms.
+Specifically, we reexamine the comparison between Block C4, ZIP, and BZIP2; only this time, statistics are presented for a full production industry microprocessing chip, rather than individual images sampled here and there across a chip.

-The layout used for these calculations are for an industry standard microprocessor designed for the 65nm device generation.
-The specifications for manufacturing this design is shown in Table I. The layout is $8.3mm \times 14.1mm$ in size with polygons laid out on a 1nm grid, and it has 9325 cells.
-The gds size for Poly, Metall, Metal2, Contact, Active, and Via are 460 MB, 482 MB, 1.3 GB, 476 MB, 449 MB, and 1.1 GB respectively.
-The appropriate pixel size for this generation is
+The layout used for these calculations are for an industry-standard microprocessor designed for the 65-nm device generation.
+The specifications for manufacturing this design is shown in Table 1.
+The layout is 8.3 \times 14.1 mm in size with polygons laid out on a 1 nm grid, and it has 9325 cells.
+The Graphic Data System (gds) file size for Poly, Metal1, Metal2, Contact, Active, and Via are 460 MB, 482 MB, 1.3 GB, 476 MB, 449 MB, and 1.1 GB, respectively.
+The appropriate pixel size for this generation is 32×32 nm, with 33 (0-32) levels of gray to achieve 1-nm edge placement control, which requires 6 bits/pixel.
+The computed rasterized pixel image data is 0.7 Tb per chip layer, 415 Tb per wafer layer.
+The manufacturing throughput requirement for lithography is 1 wafer layer per 60 s.
+Therefore, the required average maskless lithography data rate over one wafer layer is 6.9 Tb/s.